Comparing Constellation Brands (STZ) & Its Competitors

 |2.41

-This table compares Constellation Brands and its rivals gross revenue, earnings per share and valuation.
+This table compares Constellation Brands and its rivals revenue, earnings per share and valuation.

 |Gross Revenue